-You may contact your MHP for an assessment for your child or teenager if you think they are showing any of the signs of a mental health problem.
-If your child or teenager qualifies for Medi-Cal and the county assessment indicates that specialty mental health services covered by the MHP are needed, the MHP will arrange for your child or teenager to receive the services.
+You may contact your mental health plan access line at (800) 723-8641 or managed care plan for a screening and for an assessment for your child or teenager if you think they are showing any of the signs of a mental health problem.
+If your child or teenager qualifies for Medi-Cal and the mental health plan assessment indicates that specialty mental health services covered by the mental health plan are needed, the mental health plan will arrange for your child or teenager to receive the services.
+Your managed care plan can also help you contact your mental health plan if they believe your child or teenager needs mental health services that the managed care plan does not cover.
 There are also services available for parents who feel overwhelmed by being a parent or who have mental health problems.